-If you still don’t hear back from a vacationer after responding to an inquiry – go ahead and follow up with them.
+If you still haven’t heard back from a vacationer after responding to an inquiry – go ahead and follow up with them.
 What have you got to lose?
-Even if they’ve made other plans, at least you’ll know and possibly even might learn why.
+Even if they’ve made other plans, at least you’ll know and can then focus on the next vacationer.

 Naturally, if you can offer a little something to sweeten the pot, that helps.
 If your listing is getting a lot of visibility (hits/views) and inquiries, but no one is committing, that’s usually an indication that they have found something comparable for less.
 Perhaps your home is a little nicer or the location a little better, but the vacationers might care more about saving some money.
-Don’t you want to get some rental income, even if it’s considerably reduced, than none at all?
+100% of something is better than 100% of nothing.

-Unfortunately, there is a growing demand from vacationers for shorter rentals.
-If you can possibly provide flexibility and shorter stays, you may be able to end up filling your remaining vacancies with enough shorter rentals to bring in close to the same amount of revenue as weekly ones.
+In recent years, we’ve noticed a growing demand from vacationers for shorter term rentals.
+If you can provide flexibility and shorter stays, you may end up filling your remaining vacancies.
 Naturally, this requires additional turnovers and the added time and effort of processing more bookings.
-But relaxing your minimum stay requirement will certainly increase your listing’s exposure and enable you to at least bring in some revenue for those last-minute vacancies.
+On the positive side, vacationers are prepared to pay more per night for shorter stays of two or three nights.

 Is your listing up to snuff?

-Making sure your listing is as effective as possible helps bring you inquiries and bookings at ANY time of year.
-Are your pictures all large and good quality?
-Do you have plenty of guest reviews, at least a couple from each season?
-Is your calendar’s date stamp current, assuring vacationers that it won’t be a waste of their time inquiring because your availability information may not be accurate?
-Is your listing’s Title and Property Description descriptive, informative, and inviting?
-Is the pin on your listing’s Google Map placed where it should be?
+Make sure your listing is as effective as possible to help bring you inquiries and bookings any time of year.
+Are your pictures large, horizontal, and good quality?
+Do you have plenty of recent guest reviews?
+Is your calendar’s date stamp current, assuring vacationers that the availability of your home is accurate?
+Is your listing’s Title and Property Description detailed, informative, and inviting?
+Is the pin on your listing’s Google Map where it should be?

 Read more about marketing advice in our blog series, The Ideal Listing.